Betty Mauldin Park, Norcross, GA

 About Norcross, GA

 Norcross, GA is where trendy urban lifestyles meet classical elegance around the top-end perimeter.
-The 100-plus-year old, beautifully renovated buildings here in Gwinnett County's second oldest city accompany restored Victorian cottages and Queen Anne-Styled homes to serve as venues for an eclectic array of restaurants, shops and a performing arts.
+The 100-plus-year-old, beautifully renovated buildings here in Gwinnett County's second oldest city accompany restored Victorian cottages and Queen Anne-Styled homes to serve as venues for an eclectic array of restaurants, shops, and performing arts.
 It is a "Charming Anecdote to Modern Suburbia," a Place to Imagine.

-Norcross recently recertified as an ARC Green Community, one of only six certified-Platinum in the Metro Atlanta area, as recognition for the city's commitment to sustainable living.
-The second oldest city in Gwinnett County and home to over 16,000 also holds the distinction as the first to be placed on the National Register of Historic Places, due largely to the old town historic charm of the well-preserved downtown buildings, some dating over 100 years old, that now serve as venues to popular local eateries, shops and other local businesses.
+Norcross recently recertified as an ARC Green Community, one of only six certified Platinum in the Metro Atlanta area, as recognition for the city's commitment to sustainable living.
+The second oldest city in Gwinnett County and home to over 16,000 also holds the distinction as the first to be placed on the National Register of Historic Places, due largely to the old town's historic charm of the well-preserved downtown buildings, some dating over 100 years old, that now serve as venues to popular local eateries, shops, and other local businesses.

-Norcross has achieved Platinum Status, the highest possible (and one of only three cities in the region), in the Green Communities Program from the Atlanta Regional Commission for efforts at making areas environmentally friendly, the extensive efforts made at material recycling, land use and preservation.
-In addition to the designation as Tree City USA since 2004 by the Arbor Day Foundation for the ongoing commitment made to the protection of local trees, Norcross is also recognized for affordable housing, healthy living, sustainability and more.
+Norcross has achieved Platinum Status, the highest possible (and one of only three cities in the region), in the Green Communities Program from the Atlanta Regional Commission for efforts at making areas environmentally friendly, the extensive efforts made at material recycling, land use, and preservation.
+In addition to the designation as Tree City USA in 2004 by the Arbor Day Foundation for the ongoing commitment made to the protection of local trees, Norcross is also recognized for affordable housing, healthy living, sustainability, and more.

 More about Norcross, GA